Skip to main content

 Currency handling

-Ozzie stores currency per transaction (ISO 4217 code: USD, BRL, EUR, etc.) inferred from the input by GPT-4o.
+Ozzie stores currency per transaction (ISO 4217 code: USD, BRL, EUR, etc.) inferred from the input by the AI parser.
 Monthly intake does not have an explicit currency field β€” it is assumed to be in the user's local currency.
 If your product serves multiple currencies, include currency context in the text input (e.g., "spent R$45 on groceries").

 What this means for your integration